ankush07261/Intelligent-Intrusion-Detection-System/README.md

     npm start

 The dashboard UI will start on automatically on your default web browser on the port 3000.
-If not, open a browser and browse "localhost:3000"<br/>
+If not, open a browser and browse "localhost:3000"<br/><br/>
-Now you may register yourself and login to view the dashboard.
+Now you may register yourself and login to view the dashboard (unauthorized registration of a new user will be implemented soon).

 <h2>📈 Future Enhancements</h2>
 <ul>